WheatonCS/aGoodMystery/step_0_collectTexts/README.md

 Forming a valid comparison group is critical.
 These texts are but a first attempt.
 We hope these will be augmented in (your?) subsequent analyses.

+Notes:

+* UNKNOWN_ADream_1831.txt contains the contested story.
+In some analysis, we change the prefix of this file to "Poe_" to facilitate the potential attribution (or not).

-Notes: Not every one of these texts are used in subsequent analyses.
+* Not every one of these texts are used in subsequent analyses.
 For each step, we have included the subset from /corpus that were used for that particular test.

+* The texts stored here were all previously scrubbed using Lexos with the following options: make lowercase, remove digits, and remove punctuation (except keep internal-single hyphens and internal word apostrophes).

+* The texts by Edgar's brother, HenryWPoe, are included here but are themselves of contested authorship, thus we often remove these four stories in a particular test.

 Thanks for help in corpus construction from: